Potomac Basin Facts

 Interstate Commission on the Potomac River Basin

-The majority of the basin’s land area is covered by forests at 57.6 percent of the land area.
-Developed land makes up 4.8% percent of the basin’s land area, while agriculture cover 31.8 percent.
-Water and wetlands make up five percent of the basin’s land area.
+Based on information from the 2019 National Land Cover Database (NLCD), the majority of the basin’s land area is covered by forests at 53.2 percent of the land area.
+This is a decrease of 3.7 percent since the 2001 NLCD data.
+Developed land makes up 14.7 percent of the basin’s land area, which is an increase of 20.2 percent since the 2001.
+Agriculture covers 25.2 percent.
+Water and wetlands make up 6 percent of the basin’s land area.
+The remaining 0.9 percent is barren or herbaceous landscapes.

-The Potomac’s major tributaries include: the Anacostia River, Antietam Creek, the Cacapon River, Catoctin Creek, Conocoheague Creek, the Monocacy River, the North Branch, the South Branch, the Occoquan River, the Savage River, the Senaca Creek, and the Shenandoah River.
+The Potomac’s major tributaries include: the Anacostia River, Antietam Creek, the Cacapon River, Catoctin Creek, Conococheague Creek, the Monocacy River, the North Branch, the South Branch, the Occoquan River, the Savage River, the Seneca Creek, and the Shenandoah River.
 Visit our maps section to see these watersheds in detail.

-The population of the basin is approximately 6.11 million (2010 estimated census).
-The population has increased by about five percent since 2005.
+The population of the basin is approximately 6.89 million (2020 estimated census).
+The population has increased by about thirteen percent since 2010.
+The following information is based on 2020 estimated census data.

 |Jurisdiction||Population in Basin by Jurisdiction||Population Density per Square Mile|